davidson16807/tectonics.cpp/inc/README.md

 the following shorthands are used above:
 * ℝ indicates floating point values
 * ℕ indicates positive integers
-* 𝕋 indicates some arbitrary type
+* 𝕋 indicates an arbitrary type known at compile-time